humanitycodes/www/coursework/lessons/slides/html-intro.md

 </html>
 ```

-This code should look familiar.
+This code should look familiar from the last lesson.
 If you right-click on any webpage on the Internet, you can click on _View Page Source_ (or something similar) to see code like the above.

 That's it.
 That's HTML.
 You may notice some patterns.
 First, there are a lot of groups of letters wrapped by a `<` and a `>` like this: `<body>`.
 Each of these is called a __tag__.